JieqianHe/1D-signal-synthesis/GAN/pytorch/readme.md

   Newest result saved on pc:
   /Users/kejiqing/Desktop/research/synthesis/python/GAN-pt/result13
 - Need to figure out how to save trained model and load model with sequence used in defining architecture.

+batch_disc_GAN.py:
+- implement minibatch discrimination with smooth target(0.1 vs. 0.9)
+- solved problem with generating one single point(same fake signal, no randomness)
+- estimate \lambda is higher than real \lambda